-Most of these skew more towards the family-friendly side of things, but some may be a bit too intense for younger kids or those who scare easily.
-You know your children and what is and isn’t too far for them.
+Most of these skew more toward the family-friendly side of things, but some may be a bit too intense for younger kids or those who scare easily.
+You know your children and what is and isn’t too much for them.
 Still, it’s probably best to watch these before you commit to showing them to your brood.

 Related Reading: 10 Awesome Baseball Movies for Father’s Day

 Okay, The Goonies may not be a traditional horror movie.
 But there are caves, villains, thrills, and pirates, so we’ll let it slide this time.
-This swashbuckling adventure puts the kids front-and-center in the action and still holds up even more than 30 years later.
+This swashbuckling adventure puts the kids front and center in the action and still holds up almost 40 years later.

 The Monster Squad